 I can’t wait for next year’s PDI!

-Teresa Narey is an assistant teacher at Beth Shalom Early Learning Center in Pittsburgh, PA, and a first-year student in Champlain College’s low-residency graduate program, working toward a master’s in education in early childhood.
+Teresa Narey is a prekindergarten teacher at Beth Shalom Early Learning Center in Pittsburgh, Pennsylvania, and a student in Champlain College’s low-residency graduate program in early childhood education.